-- successfully represented a Japanese multinational company in a transfer pricing dispute before the National Tax Tribunal of Japan, which resulted in the cancellation of an assessment of more than USD 200 million; - successfully represented a US-based multinational company in a tax dispute involving an international reorganisation before a Japanese court, which resulted in the cancellation of an assessment of more than USD 1 billion; - successfully represented an international air carrier against its trading partners in commercial disputes that originated from VAT-related matters; - successfully represented a prominent professional sports association on cross-border withholding tax issues; and - advised various international funds on tax matters for structuring investments into Japanese assets.
+- successfully represented a Japanese multinational company in a transfer pricing dispute before the National Tax Tribunal of Japan, which resulted in the cancellation of an assessment of more than USD 200 million; - successfully represented a U.S.-based multinational company in a tax dispute involving an international reorganisation before a Japanese court, which resulted in the cancellation of an assessment of more than USD 1 billion; - successfully represented an international air carrier against its trading partners in commercial disputes that originated from VAT-related matters; - successfully represented a prominent professional sports association on cross-border withholding tax issues; and - advised various international funds on tax matters for structuring investments into Japanese assets.

-For the past several years, Mr. Minami has been selected as one of the leading practitioners in the corporate tax categories in Who's Who Legal and listed as one of the top lawyers in Japan (Tax Law) in The Best Lawyers in Japan.
+For the past several years, Mr. Minami has been selected as one of the leading practitioners by Chambers Asia-Pacific, Who's Who Legal and The Best Lawyers in Japan.
 He is also recognised as an "Indirect Tax Leader" and a "Tax Controversy Leader" by the International Tax Review.
 Mr. Minami served as the Chair of the Asia-Pacific Regional Committee of the International Fiscal Association (IFA) from 2016 to 2018 and is a member of the Practice Council of the International Tax Program at the New York University School of Law.